Nexmo/nexmo-developer/_tutorials/client-sdk/create-user.md

 ---
 title: Create a User
-description: In this step you see how to create a Client SDK User.
+description: In this step you learn how to create a Client SDK User.
 ---

 # Create a User